 - information on the relevance of the topic and on what makes it attractive to the international English Linguistics community

 - a preliminary list of contributors

-Please send proposals by 15 September 2017 to the following email address: firstname.lastname@example.org.
+Please send proposals by 15 November 2022 to the following email address:

 This will distribute the proposal to all three editors of ELL.
-Feel free to contact any or all of us in advance of this deadline if you have any queries about any of this this.
-We would encourage those thinking of submitting a proposal to contact us to discuss it.
+Feel free to contact any or all of the journal editors in advance of this deadline if you have any queries about any of this.
+The journal editors would encourage those thinking of submitting a proposal to contact them to discuss it.

 Laurel Brinton (firstname.lastname@example.org)

 Patrick Honeybone (email@example.com)